 - Lead Acid batteries are not accepted at the working face but are collected in the designated area.
 Batteries are temporarily stored in a 20 ft x 10 ft area within a metal cargo/storage box.
 The batteries are hauled off by a local recycler on a regular basis.
-If necessary, the recycler shall be called for additional pickups. - Motor oil, filters, and anti-freeze are not accepted at the working face, but are collected in the designated area.
+If necessary, the recycler shall be called for additional pickups.
+Acceptance of these materials meet the requirements of 330.15(e) because they are not knowingly intentionally accepted for disposal, but only accepted for recycling. - Motor oil, filters, and anti-freeze are not accepted at the working face, but are collected in the designated area.
+Although antifreeze is classified as a Hazardous Waste, it is considered a Household Hazardous Waste in accordance with chapter 335, subchapter N and may be accepted for recycling.
+Therefore 335, Subchapter N does not apply as noted in paragraph 335.401(c) as it is accepted for recycling and not disposal.
 Motor oil is stored in 275 gal containers, anti-freeze is stored in drums, and filters are stored in metal drums.
 These materials are picked up by a local recycler on a regular basis.
-The recycler is called if additional pickups are needed. - Tires are collected separately and stored in an enclosed 53 ft trailer.
-The trailer is hauled away and replaced with an empty trailer by a local recycler as needed. - White goods are separated from other waste as they enter the landfill gate, and are stored temporarily in 40 SY roll-off containers.
+The recycler is called if additional pickups are needed.
+Acceptance of these materials meet the requirements of 330.15(e) because they are not knowingly intentionally accepted for disposal, but only accepted for recycling. - Tires are collected separately and stored in an enclosed 53 ft trailer.
+The trailer is hauled away and replaced with an empty trailer by a local recycler as needed.
+Acceptance of these materials meet the requirements of 330.15(e) because they are not knowingly intentionally accepted for disposal, but only accepted for recycling. - White goods are separated from other waste as they enter the landfill gate, and are stored temporarily in 40 SY roll-off containers.
 As these containers fill, they are transported to a local salvage operation.
 Any CFC containing materials are included in this category.
+Acceptance of these materials meet the requirements of 330.15(e) because they are not knowingly intentionally accepted for disposal, but only accepted for recycling.